CenturyLinkCloud/mdw/docs/_docs/guides/SetupGuideForTomcat.md

   double-click the server to edit its configuration.
 Expand the Timeouts section, change the start timeout value to 3600 seconds, and hit Ctrl-S to save your changes.
 Then close the editor.
    ![alt text](../images/addTomcatServer3.png "addTomcatServer3")

-##### Note: You must have a workflow project created before you can add it to the server instance.
 - Right click the server instance, select `Add and Remove` and select the MyWorkflow from the left pane and click the Add to move it to the right pane.

    ![alt text](../images/addTomcatServer4.png "addTomcatServer4")